-Company suspended after Cuba plane crash
+Cuba plane crash claims 111th victim

 The plane was reportedly built in 1979.
 One former pilot said it had dropped off radar once, while another alleged that maintenance was poor.

-The General Directorate of Civil Aviation (DGAC) statement, in Spanish, says the authority will seek information to help the crash investigation, and about whether the Mexican company continues to follow regulations.
+The Mexican General Directorate of Civil Aviation (DGAC) statement, in Spanish, says the authority will seek information to help the crash investigation, and about whether the Mexican company continues to follow regulations.

 It says Aerolíneas Damojh was subject to previous investigations: in 2010, due to a crash in Puerto Vallarta, and in 2013 following a complaint from an airline pilot.